wfjvdham/JavaScript_course/05_javascript_introduction/README.md

 > Same idea as a `for` loop but with the following advantages

-- No writing of a counter requered
+- No writing of a counter required
 - No in between array

 ```